 (936 – 1013)

 From ancient Egypt to modern Europe, medical sciences have produced outstanding practitioners over the millennia.
 And in terms of surgical achievements, Abu al-Qasim Ibn al-Abbas al-Zahrawi, is arguably without equal.
-Born during the Islamic Golden Age and known to medieval Europeans as “Albucasis”, he is widely regarded as the “father of modern surgery”.
+Born during the Islamic Golden Age and acclaimed by medieval Europeans as “Albucasis”, he is widely regarded as the “Father of Modern Surgery”.
 His 30-volume flagship, titled Kitab al-Tasrif, is one of the most impressive encyclopedias in the entire history of science.
 Its concluding volume remained the world’s most authoritative surgical textbook for more than 500 years.
 Al-Zahrawi also initiated many techniques, practises and implements which not only revolutionized medicine and surgery, but are still in use today.
-Among others, he was the first physician to accurately describe the abnormality of ectopic pregnancy and the hereditary links of haemophilia.
-Likewise, several surgical procedures such as cataract removals, caesarean sections, precise cannulae and cauterizations owe their early developments to him.
-After exploring both transient and permanent paralysis, he delved into pharmacy: discovering several therapeutic and cosmetic substances as a result.
-This interest in pharmacy led him to research chemistry and other pure sciences such as astronomy.
-As court physician to Abd al-Rahman III (the Emir of Córdoba as well as the greatest Caliph of the then Umayyad-Arab-Muslim dynasty of Spain), al-Zahrawi had access to vast libraries from which he learnt a lot.
-Although his enormous influence as a clinician relegated all his non-medical works to mere historical footnotes, these contributions did inspire younger contemporaries such as: Maslama al-Majriti and al-Husain Ibn al-Wafid.
+Among others, he was the first doctor to accurately describe the abnormality of ectopic pregnancy and the hereditary links of haemophilia.
+Likewise, several surgical procedures, including: cataract removals, caesarean sections, precise cannulae and cauterizations owe their early developments to him.
+After exploring both transient and abiding paralysis, he delved into pharmacy: discovering several therapeutic and cosmetic substances as a result.
+This interest in pharmaceuticals led him to research chemistry and other pure sciences such as astronomy.
+As the court physician to Abd al-Rahman III (the Emir of Córdoba as well as the greatest Caliph of the then Umayyad-Arab-Muslim dynasty of Spain), al-Zahrawi had access to vast libraries from which he learnt a lot.
+Although his influence as a clinician relegated his non-medical works to mere historical footnotes, these contributions did inspire younger contemporaries like: Abu-Muhammad Ibn Hazm, Maslama al-Majriti and al-Husain Ibn al-Wafid.